abaumeler/ix-casestudy/cases/case_domtrac_systemd_disabled.md

 # Domtrac SystemD Disabled

 ## Overview
-This case deplyes a systemd unit file called domtrac.service
+This case deployes a systemd unit file called domtrac.service

 The unit file is disabled - the service will not be running when the machine is restarted